Help Center/ Workspace/ API Reference/ Calling APIs/ Making an API Request

 {URI-scheme} :// {Endpoint} / {resource-path} ? {query-string}

-Although a request URI is included in a request header, most programming languages or frameworks require the request URI to be separately transmitted.
+Although a request URI is included in a request header, most programming languages or frameworks require the request URI to be transmitted separately.

-• Endpoint: domain name or IP address of the server running the REST service.
-The endpoint varies between services in different regions and can be obtained from Regions and Endpoints.
+Domain name or IP address of the server bearing the REST service.
+The endpoint varies between services in different regions.
+It can be obtained from Regions and Endpoints.
 For example, the endpoint of IAM in the CN-Hong Kong region is iam.ap-southeast-1.myhuaweicloud.com.

-• resource-path: API access path.
-Obtain the value from the URI of an API.
-For example, resource-path of the API used to create an IAM user as the administrator is /v3.0/OS-USER/users.
+Access path of an API for performing a specified operation.
+Obtain the path from the URI of an API.
+For example, the resource-path of the API used to obtain a user token is /v3/auth/tokens.

 For example, if you want to create an IAM user, use the endpoint of any region (such as iam.ap-southeast-1.myhuaweicloud.com of CN-Hong Kong) because IAM is a global service.
-Then find the resource-path (/v3.0/OS-USER/users) in the URI of the API for creating an IAM user as the administrator, and assembly them as follows.
+You can find the resource-path (/v3.0/OS-USER/users) in the URI of the API for creating an IAM user as the administrator.
+Then, construct the URI as follows:

 1